Top Reading Apps

 5. Starfall is perfect for younger students.
 This was originally just a website, but it is being transitioned into an app.
 Starfall is a wonderful website with many great learning materials for kids in PreK to Grade 2.
 Keep an eye on this app as it continues to expand!

-6. Sight Words Learning Games and Reading Flash Cards provides ample opportunities to learn all 220 Dolch words through a series of six games and activities.
+6. Sight Words Learning Games and Reading Flash Cards will help students learn all 220 Dolch words through a series of six games and activities.
+As you know, sight word mastery is CRITICAL for reading success!

 7. For emerging readers, BOB Books have always been a favorite.
 Now they’re an app!!
 They take children on an interactive journey that blends learning, reading, and fun.